CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 ## Scenario

-The typical scenario we are trying to support is:
+The typical scenario we are trying to support is the following:

 * A cloud provider has hundreds of thousands physical machines (hosts) distributed in different data centers in a geographic region.
-Each data center belongs to a certain availability zone (AZ) in the region.
+Each data center belongs to a certain availability zone (AZ) within the region.
 * The cloud provider deploys Arktos as the control plane to manage all these hosts.
-* Arktos provides an API entrance to cloud users, who call the API to deploy workloads.
+* Arktos provides an API abstraction to the cloud users, who call the API to deploy workloads.
 These workloads may have AZ constraints specified by users.
-For example, to automatically distribute the pods of a replicaSet to different AZs.
+For example, to automatically distribute the pods of a replicaSet across different AZs.

-Note: in this document our discussion is limited to one region only.
-For multiple regions, each of them will have its own copy of Arktos control plane deployment.
+Note: In this document our discussion is limited to one region only.
+For multiple regions, each one of them will have its own copy of Arktos control plane deployment.
 In future documents we will discuss cross-region scheduling and data replication.

 ## Requirements

-Arktos was evolved from Kubernetes.
-When we check the Kubernetes architecture (referred to as "original architecture") to support above scenario, we found the following design gaps:
+Arktos was originally evolved from Kubernetes.
+When we look at the Kubernetes architecture (referred to as "original architecture") for supporting above mentioned scenario, we found the following design gaps:

 * Scalability: in the original architecture all API Server instances are identical.
 Each of them caches a full copy of all resource objects.
-Also all cluster data is stored in a single etcd cluster.
+Also, all the cluster data is stored in a single etcd cluster.
 This cannot scale up to hundreds of thousands of hosts.

-* Availability: kubernetes is not partitioned.
+* Availability: Kubernetes is not partitioned.
 The entire cluster is one single fault domain.
 Serving all tenants in a single partition is very risky from business perspective.
-All tenants will be impacted if the partition is down, which could be due to many reasons: hardware failures, software bugs, human mistakes, etc.
+All tenants will be impacted if the partition goes down, which could be due to many reasons: hardware failures, software bugs, operation mistakes, etc.

 In the past, we tried to use a federation-style architecture to address above problems.
-But we found various drawbacks including code maintenance cost, API code path overhead, etc. Therefore in this design we prefer a single-layer flat architecture.
+But we found various drawbacks including code duplication between two layers, latency overhead of the extra code path, etc. Therefore, in the proposed design we want a single-layer flat architecture.

-Due to above considerations, our design requirements are:
+Due to the above mentioned considerations, our design requirements are the following:

 * A single flat control plane to manage all hosts in a region.
 * Scalability: support 1M tenants, 300K+ hosts, 9M pods (using the 1:30 host:pod ratio from Kubernetes community.)
 * Availability:
-	* Any component failure should only fail some tenants, not all tenants.
+	* Any component failure should only result in failure of some tenants, not all the tenants.
 	* If one or more AZ goes down, the regional control plane should still work.
-Only the workloads running in that AZ should be impacted, and these workloads should be able to be re-scheduled to other AZs (if there are no AZ constraints on these workloads).
+Only the workloads running in that particular AZ should be impacted, and these workloads should be able to be re-scheduled to other AZs (if there are no AZ constraints on these workloads).

 ## Architecture